node-ci/nci/README.md

 animation" appear but should not.
 * include fonts and other external static (if any)
 * build console doesn't stick to the bottom at ff
-* more strict server and project configs valifation
+* ~~more strict server and project configs valifation~~
+* ui browser tests needed
+* use one from: jquery or native browser methods

 ## Feature requests